rigersleka/rxjs-operators-from-scratch/README.md

 https://docs.google.com/presentation/d/1jvYM8jXXPBN0-SnGPqh2IcDCehcTlDa_vWQh9jeuJ2c/edit?pli=1#slide=id.gfdbc511df0_0_104

 Learning by answering different questions:
+- What is RxJS(reactiveX for Javascript)?

+- Where we use Observables?
+Url_browsers, Form Input value, Http request completes

 - How can use .subscribe() ?
 Reference: https://stackblitz.com/edit/at-rxjs-demo1?embed=1&file=src%2Fapp%2Fapp.component.html,src%2Fapp%2Fapp.component.ts

+-What is valueChanges?

+- What is HttClient?

+- What is Operators? .pipe() etc...

+- What is Tap and which are the real benefits of it?

 - How to console.log() an Observable$ that is .subscribe() from template using pipe async?
 Use pipe json.
 In template: <pre>{{( (observable$ | async) | json) }}</pre>